Army of the Mughal Empire: Cavalry

-From the time of Babur, cavalry archery has become a staple of the Mughal army.
-By the time of emperor Jahangir, it was recorded the Mughal empire has maintained in total of 342,696 cavalry troopers.
-The Mughal army performances depended heavily with their animal's performances such as war elephants, warhorses, and bulls to transport their artillery.
+From the time of Babur, cavalry archery was a staple.
+Under Jahangir, the Mughals maintained 342,696 cavalry troopers.
+The Mughal army depended heavily on animals such as war elephants, warhorses, and bulls to transport their artillery.

-André Wink opined that the cavalry warfare came to replace the logistically difficult elephant warfare and chaotic mass infantry tactics.
+André Wink claimed that cavalry warfare came to replace the logistically difficult elephant warfare and chaotic mass infantry assaults.
 Rajputs were co-opted by converting them into cavalry despite their traditions of fighting on foot.
-This was similar to the Marathas' service to the Deccan Sultanates.
-The officer also had to maintain his quota of horses, elephants and cots for transportation, as well as foot soldiers and artillery.
-Soldiers were given the option to be paid either in monthly/annual payments or jagir, but many chose jagir.
-The emperor also allocated jagir to mansabdars for maintenance of the mansabs.
+This was similar to the Marathas' role in the army of the Deccan Sultanates.